top of page

 • Cambridge English: Advanced (CAE) test.

-For any Occupations that are not eligible for the English Language concession, the Overseas Worker is required to meet the minimum standard English language requirements applicable to the TSS, SESR and ENS non-labour agreement visa streams under the Migration Regulations.
+For any Occupations that are not eligible for the English Language concession, the Overseas Worker is required to meet the minimum standard English language requirements applicable to the SID, SESR and ENS non-labour agreement visa streams under the Migration Regulations.

 For the Occupations that are eligible for the English Language concession, the following applies: